Tap84/TacoShop/README.md

 Make great tacos with TacoShop
 # To Build and Run

-Install Python 3.7, and Django 2.2

-Download all files
+- Install pipenv `pip install pipenv`
+- Clone TacoShop directory, run `pipenv install` NOTE: Make sure pipfile is in your directory
+- This should install all packages necessary for the project to work

-navigate to the base /TacoShop/ directory, where you can see manage.py in the same directory.
-Run `python manage.py runserver` in terminal/powershell/cmd
+- In the same directory, Run `python manage.py runserver` in terminal/powershell/cmd.
+Make sure manage.py is in your directory

 Go to 127.0.0.1:8000 in your browser, and the site will be running there.